 It looks like you are using an unsupported browser.
 You can still place orders by emailing us on info@ossila.com, but you may experience issues browsing our website.
 Please consider upgrading to a modern browser for better security and an improved browsing experience.

-Perovskite device with perovskite absorber (black) and surrounding transport layers (purple and green)
+Perovskite n-i-p device with perovskite absorber layer (black) with hole transport layer (purple) and electron transport layer (green)

 Choosing the best charge transport layers is extremely important when constructing an efficient perovskite solar cell.
-There are several factors to consider when making this decision, including processing limitations on substrates, band level alignments, device structure, wettability, and the chemical resistance of your layers.
+There are several factors to consider when making this decision, including:

 Good charge transport layers extract charge efficiently, while decreasing recombination losses at the transport layer/perovskite interface that may lower VOC2.